feeley/pyffi/README.md

 #### requests

-As a first example, let's use the popular `requests` package from PyPI.
+As a first example using the low-level API, let's use the popular `requests` package from PyPI.
 From the `examples` directory:

 ```
 make requests
 ```

-This will set up the correct virtualenvironment
+That will set up the correct virtual environment and execute the code in the proper context:

 ```
 #<PyObject*/str #2 "{'origin': 'x.x.x.x'}">